val-town/val-town-blog/src/content/blog/node-spawn-performance.md

 ---
 title: "Why is spawning a new processes in Node so slow?"
 generated: 1701894028870
-description: "A deep dive into spawn call performance in Node."
+description: "At Val Town we spawn a lot of processes.
+We're working on making it faster"
 author: Max McDonnell
 pubDate: Jul 19, 2024
 ---